geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex7_Power_App_from_scratch.md

 17. You notice that the “X” (Cancel) icon is partially placed over the check mark icon in the upper left corner of the screen.
 To fix this, you want to move the “X” icon to the upper right corner of the form.
 To do this, select the border of the “X” icon (so that an image of crossed arrows appears) and drag it across to the right corner.
 You will also need to drag it up a bit so that it’s on the same line as the check mark icon.

-18. Now that you have added the **Cancel** icon to **EditScreen1**, you must associate a trigger mechanism to the icon so that EditScreen1 is reset and the user is returned back to the most recently processed screen when the **“X”** icon is selected.
+18. Now that you have added the **Cancel** icon to **EditScreen1**, you must associate a trigger mechanism to the icon so that EditScreen1 is reset and the user is returned back to the most recently processed screen when the “X” icon is selected.
 In the **Tree view** pane, the **Icon4** control should be selected; if not, then do so now.
 ‎
-‎In the **Function property** **bar**, the field on the left side of the function currently displays **On Select.** While this value is left over from the prior task, it’s also the trigger action that you want to associate with this **Cancel** icon.
-If **On Select** is not displayed in this field, select the drop-down arrow and select it from the menu.
+‎In the **Function property bar**, the field on the left side of the function currently displays **OnSelect.** While this value is left over from the prior task, it’s also the trigger action that you want to associate with this **Cancel** icon.
+If **OnSelect** is not displayed in this field, select the drop-down arrow and select it from the menu.

 19. In the function box, enter **ResetForm(Form1); Back()**.
 ‎